MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     Note: Discovery for endpoint is gradually rolling out to tenants.
 You start to see data from the supported endpoints in this report when this feature has rolled out to your tenant.

-    You can configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#enable-azure-information-protection-analytics-to-discover-sensitive-information-in-documents) for the preview version of the Azure Information Protection client to report files that contain sensitive information.
+    You can configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#enable-azure-information-protection-analytics-to-discover-sensitive-information-in-documents) for the Azure Information Protection client to report files that contain sensitive information.

     Tip: From the information collected, you might find users accessing files that contain sensitive information from location that you didn't know about or aren't currently scanning: